 Go here to find a great domain name >> Hover (aff link)

 Choose Your Hosting Company

 Now you have bought your domain name – you will need to host your WordPress website with a hosting company.
 Once again there are hundreds of hosting companies all scrambling for your business and it’s tough to know who to pick and why.

 I recommend you register domains with a registry company (Hover) and host your websites with a WP dedicated hosting company.
 Mainly because companies who offer everything often don’t specialize in what you need and your website performance is compromised.

-Ideally, you want to host with a company who offers Managed WordPress hosting like WPX Hosting.
-The many benefits at WPX include a security certificate at no extra charge.
+Ideally, you want to host with a company who offers Managed WordPress hosting like Host Papa.
+The many benefits include a security certificate at no extra charge.
 Site Migration within 24 hours and many more features.
 Most others charge additional fees for this service.